yhtwxx/learngit/readme.txt

-git is a free opensource software !
+Git is a distributed version control system.

-git is a very popule software !
+Git is free software distributed under the GPL.